jacobmarks/CompressionVAE/README.md

 # CompressionVAE

+❗ FORKED from [here](https://github.com/maxfrenzel/CompressionVAE/tree/master) to support TF>2

 Data embedding API based on the Variational Autoencoder (VAE), originally proposed by Kingma and Welling https://arxiv.org/abs/1312.6114.

-This tool, implemented in TensorFlow 1.x, is designed to work similar to familiar dimensionality reduction methods such as scikit-learn's t-SNE or UMAP, but also go beyond their capabilities in some notable ways, making full use of the VAE as a generative model.
+This tool is designed to work similar to familiar dimensionality reduction methods such as scikit-learn's t-SNE or UMAP, but also go beyond their capabilities in some notable ways, making full use of the VAE as a generative model.

 While I decided to call the tool itself CompressionVAE, or CVAE for short, I mainly chose this to give it a unique name.
 In practice, it is based on a standard VAE, with the (optional) addition of Inverse Autoregressive Flow (IAF) layers to allow for more flexible posterior distributions.